Person at a workplace desk looking composed and focused, representing managing social anxiety at work

 What Social Anxiety at Work Actually Looks Like

-• Fear of saying something wrong in front of colleagues or managers
+• Fear of saying the wrong thing in front of colleagues or your manager

-• Avoiding speaking up even when you have something relevant to contribute
+• Staying quiet even when you have something worth adding

-• Dreading performance reviews or any situation involving direct feedback
+• Dreading performance reviews or any conversation involving direct feedback

-• Sending emails rather than making calls to avoid real-time social evaluation
+• Sending an email rather than making a call, to avoid the real-time back-and-forth

 Cognitive Behavioural Therapy (CBT)